-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment Individuals with residential, commercial and industrial property loans who are unable to resume making full loan repayments may apply to their respective banks or finance companies to make reduced instalment payments pegged at 60 percent of their monthly instalments, for a period of up to 9 months.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance and is working closely with the industry to ensure a well-paced exit that minimizes sharp cliff effects for borrowers, while safeguarding financial stability.
+September 3 Announced measures to enhance the banking system's access to Singapore dollar (SGD) and US dollar (USD) funding.
+The new measures will strengthen banking sector resilience, promote more stable SGD and USD funding conditions, and support credit intermediation amid continued economic headwinds from the COVID-19 pandemic. • • [• October 5 Extended the Temporary Bridging Loan Programme for six months, until September 2021, at reduced levels.
+[The Monetary Authority of Singapore (MAS), together with the Association of Banks in Singapore (ABS) and the Finance Houses Association of Singapore (FHAS)] Announced extension of support measures to help individuals and small and medium- sized enterprises (SMEs) facing cashflow difficulties transition gradually to full loan repayments.
+These extended measures will progressively expire over 2021: Individuals with residential, commercial and industrial property loans who are unable to resume making full loan repayments may apply to their respective banks or finance companies to make reduced instalment payments pegged at 60 percent of their monthly instalments, for a period of up to 9 months.
 SMEs in Tier 1 and 2 sectors may opt to defer 80 percent of principal payments on their secured loans granted by banks or finance companies, as well as loans granted under Enterprise Singapore's (ESG) Enhanced Working Capital Loan Scheme and Temporary Bridging Loan Programme until June 30, 2021.
 SMEs in other sectors may opt to do the same up to March 31, 2021.
-October 12 Announced extension of the MAS SGD Facility for ESG Loans (the Facility) to complement the six-month extension of Enterprise Singapore (ESG)'s Temporary Bridging Loan Programme [2] (TBLP) from April 1, 2021 to September 30, 2021. • • • • • • • • •
+October 12 Announced extension of the MAS SGD Facility for ESG Loans (the Facility) to complement the six-month extension of Enterprise Singapore (ESG)'s Temporary Bridging Loan Programme [2] (TBLP) from April 1, 2021 to September 30, 2021. • • • November 1 • • Enabled SMEs in financial distress to access the Sole Proprietors and Partnerships (SPP) Scheme and Extended Support Scheme-Customised (ESS-C) to restructure credit facilities and debts owed to multiple lenders. • November 3 • Introduced cap on credit card interest rates, finance charges, and other fees. • • • November 9 • • Issued a circular extending to December 19, 2020 the payment of all local taxes, fees, and charges imposed by local government units (LGUs) with deadlines falling on or after September 14 this year, in compliance with the provisions of • •